hedyhli/outline.nvim/README.md

 ## Maintenance status

-This fork is NOT guaranteed to be completely bug-free, nor as stable as the original.
+This fork is NOT guaranteed to be completely bug-free, nor as stable as the original (aside from the already broken things in the original repo).
 However, since I use this plugin myself, it is guaranteed that selected issues that I encounter myself would be fixed (to the best of my ability).

 I do not merge PRs from the original repo that I don't personally need.

 - **DO use this fork if**:
-  - You want to use to bugfixes included in this fork, including `auto_preview`, and others listed in [fixes](#fixes)
+  - You want to use the bugfixes included in this fork, including `auto_preview`, and others listed in [fixes](#fixes)
   - You want to use [features](#features) available in this fork, which are not included upstream